796 Colorado Avenue - Unit B

 Amenities

-This 2 bedroom 1 bath beauty has just been remodeled.
-New carpet, and paint.
-Kitchen has granite counters, upgraded cabinets, and new stove and refrigerator.
-Bathroom has new tile floors and shower surround, sink, and toilet.
+This 2 bedroom 1 bath beauty has been very recently remodeled.
+Though pictures show carpet in living, dining and bed rooms, please know all new flooring has just been installed including tile in kitchen and bath, vinyl flooring in living, dining room, and hall, and new carpet in bedrooms.
+New interior paint throughout.
+Kitchen has granite counters, new upgraded cabinets, and newer stove and refrigerator.
 Ceiling fans.
-New window coverings, and more!
+Newer window coverings, and more!
 Enjoy your huge private back yard with room to spread out and relax while you barbeque!
-Front yard is shared.
+Front yard is shared and its maintenance is included in rent.
 Enjoy the large playground right next to your home !!!

 Great location in west Chula Vista!!!
 Convenient to the 5 Freeway with a short drive to downtown, border, various military locations, and very close to the waterfront and Chula Vista Marina and all the growth in those areas.
 Close to shopping, entertainment, and hospital.
 Nearby schools include Mueller Charter and Chula Vista High.